opendatasoft/slate/source/includes/_form_widgets.md

 </ul>
 ```

-The `tags` widget is to be rendered as an editable list of tags.
+The `tags` widget will render as an editable list of tags.
 If possible, the input area where the user enters their new tag should autocomplete with existing values to enhance consistency.

 <div class="clearfix"></div>